How to Calculate Customer Acquisition Cost (Formula & CAC Examples)

 Essentially you’re CAC, especially in how it relates to your Lifetime Value (LTV) determines the viability of your business and the desire for it in the market.
 High CAC, compared to LTV, means it’ll be difficult to be profitable and survive.
 High CAC compared to your competition indicates your proposition, messaging, creative or customer journey is not good enough to compete.
 When one marketing campaign has a much higher CAC than another, that tells you that decisions you made in that campaign (creative, media spend, timing or targeting) were not as good as the other.

-Overall, it’s an absolutely key metric for a business to measure and is essential to understand for marketing.
+Overall, as growth marketing experts we strongly agree that CAC is absolutely a key metric for a business to measure and is essential to the overall understanding of your marketing efforts.
 Understanding and managing CAC is an important aspect of business strategy and growth, as it can help companies to identify areas where they can improve their efficiency and reduce costs.
 By tracking CAC as a KPI, you can ensure the right areas of the business are aware they need to manage it, reduce it where possible.

 Talk to a Growth Advisor